jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-5.md

 “As you were.”
 She ordered and everyone’s attention returned to their duties.

-Janeway internally noted that this was the first time in a long time the bridge had been fully manned.
+Janeway internally noted that this was the first time in a long time the bridge had been fully staffed.
 Ensign Kim and Lieutenant Commander Tuvok flanked either side of the bridge at the OPS and tactical stations, while Lieutenant Paris occupied the helm at the front.
 Janeway and Chakotay sat down next to each other in their respective chairs at the center of the bridge.
 For a moment, Janeway saw a small smile cross Chakotay’s face when he saw her sit down.

 “Something the matter Commander?”
 Janeway asked.